 When Panting Can Be Abnormal in Your Golden Retriever

 Remember that your golden retriever will typically pant after exercise, in excitement, or during warm weather.
 However, if you sense any unusual panting, don’t wait up.
-If any of these conditions apply, you need to go for a checkup right away:

 What to Do if Your Golden Retriever Is Panting Too Much